FaithMUTIS/Group-2-phase-5-project/README.md

 Feature Engineering: Feature selection, scaling, etc.
 Model Development: Algorithms tested and chosen were Lasso, Ridge, Decision Tree Regressor, KNeighbors Regressor, Random Forest Regressor and Gradient Boosting Regressor.
 Evaluation: Metrics used, such as RMSE, MAE, or R².

+RESULTS

+KNN Regressor proved its capability in generating a good prediction model with a better trade-off between bias and variance error.
+With hyper parameter tuning using grid search CV, it showed a better accuracy than the standard solution, multiple linear regression.
+Therefore, KNN Bagging Regressor was chosen as the final model.